Why Choose an Edge Data Center?

 While your primary infrastructure may still reside near a major market, placing cloud or colocated environments in an edge location can help lower latency, balance loads across the country, and expand the reach of your services without building a new facility.

 An "edge market" is one outside of the largest cities—places like Denver, Cincinnati, or Minneapolis.
-These locations have started to attract IT service because often these locations have lower energy costs, offer tax incentives, have proximity to broadband, and growing populations.
+These locations have started to attract IT service because often they have lower energy costs, offer tax incentives, have proximity to broadband, and are near growing populations.

 Advantages of Green House Data Edge Facilities